 Our supply chain is functioning well and, to date, has not been impacted.
 We'll continue to share updates at relevant times.
 We have business continuity plans in place to ensure we can maintain supply and operations.

-We will continue to support you and the community in providing essential services, so you can:
+We will continue to support you and the community so you can.

 Continue to visit us in store - please respect the measures in place for your safety

 Order online using maX, your online business management tool

 Utilise our in-branch Pick Up Express service for contactless collection of your online maX order or your order via the phone.

 Video chat, call or visit.
 The service is still the same.
 Book now